A look at the evolution of NBC’s Olympics logos

 It’s worth noting that the logo lacked any blatant references to Canada — whether it be the obvious maple leaf from the flag — or the red and white motif of the same.

 Prior to Vancouver, NBC used more restrained designs for its broadcast Olympics logos.
-For 2008’s games in Beijing, the network managed to find an effective way to blend cultural references to the country’s famous Great Wall, along with a bold red and gold palette drawn from the Chinese flag.
+For 2008’s games in Beijing, the network managed to find an effective way to blend cultural references to the country’s famous Great Wall (it could also be read as representative of the Forbidden City), along with a bold red and gold palette drawn from the Chinese flag.